-The Provincetown Carnival, now in its 44th year celebrates all thing LGBTQ+, with fun and festive activities throughout the event.
-The Carnival kicks off on the right foot on Sunday morning with a brand new event, “Feet over Front Street”, a 5k walk or run, heading down Commercial Street (originally known as Front Street).
+The Provincetown Carnival, now in its 45th year celebrates all thing LGBTQ+, with fun and festive activities throughout the event.
+The Carnival kicks off on the right foot on Sunday morning at 8:30am with a new event from last year, “Feet over Front Street”, a 5k walk or run, heading down Commercial Street (originally known as Front Street).
 Participants are encouraged to come “bold , proud and ready to show off who you are!”.

-As the Carnival goers recover from battling the Kraken at sea during the ocean cruise, they can head over to the Crown & Anchor for the Miss Swamp Thang Carnival Opening Party at 9PM.
-The most monstrous swamp-thang will win $250 cash and also the coveted spot aboard one of the PBG’s floats in Thursday’s Carnival Parade.
+As the Carnival goers recover from discoing at sea during the ocean cruise, they can head over to the Crown & Anchor for the Toy Chest Carnival Opening Party at 10PM.
+The best costume will win a prize but more importantly also the coveted spot aboard one of the PBG’s floats in Thursday’s Carnival Parade.

 The Provincetown Carnival continues for a week of gallery strolls, pool parties, bingo, cabaret shows, costume parties, and celebration!
-On Thursday August 18th the epic parade returns this year, starting off at the Harbor Hotel at 3 pm and making it’s way down Commercial Street.
-This year’s theme is “Monsters, Myths & Legends”.
+On Thursday August 17th the epic parade starts off at the Harbor Hotel at 3 pm and making it’s way down Commercial Street.
+This year’s theme is “Land of Toys”.

 The Provincetown Carnival is put on by the Provincetown Business Guild, an organization founded in 1978 to promote LGBTQ business, culture, and tourism in Provincetown.
 P’Town has long been a welcoming destination for LGBTQ+ travelers with the Provincetown Business Guild commenting, “Situated at the tip of beautiful Cape Cod, 60 miles out to sea, this is a place where people come together to celebrate diversity, individuality, arts, and culture.
 Every corner you turn offers amazing views, sights, and sounds with live music, entertainment, drag shows, tea dances, festivals, museums, whale watches, shopping, and eye candy all around.”